 Reliable Construction with a Slick Design

 As for the seat and backrest, they’re both fully adjustable and comfortable.
-The seat comes with a lever-based adjustment, whereas the backrest comes with a 7-position adjustor.
+The seat comes with a lever-based adjustment, whereas the backrest comes with adjustor.
 For comfort, the seat and backrest feature a dual-density foam padding, and they’re covered by double-stitched, sweat proof vinyl.

 Plenty of Workout Possibilities